Genesys Co-browse Sessions

 When the session is established, the agent's browser displays a view of the customer's browser.
 The view the agent sees is loaded from Genesys Co-browse Server, so only certain images might be loaded from the original website.
 The agent is not a client of the website.
-All actions taken by the agent are passed onto and "replayed" on the customer's (also referred to as the "Master") side.
+All actions taken by the agent are passed onto and "replayed" on the customer's side.

 Initiating a co-browse session from a voice call or external chat without integration

 If a customer and agent are engaged in a voice call or external chat without integration, a co-browse session can be initiated by the customer if the need arises.
 For example, the agent might be trying to walk the customer through how to submit a specific form, but the customer is having issues understanding where the agent is directing him or her to go on the page.
 In this scenario, the agent might suggest they engage in a co-browse session.
 While the agent can verbally suggest a co-browse session, the customer is the one who must initiate the session.

 By default, there is a "Co-browsing" button on the left side of every web page that supports co-browsing.
 Note that the location on the page can vary, depending on configuration.
 When the customer clicks this button, they are presented with a message window asking them to confirm that they are engaged in a voice call with a representative.